wonma/100-days-of-code/log2.md

 **Today I Learned**
 - When implmenting subtraction it is important to check if the result is within a certain decimal point.
   To limit the number of digits after a decimal point, you can use '.toFixed()'.
 Note that this method turns a number value to a string.

+### Day 027: October 25, Wednesday

+**Solved**

+- Natours CSS Project

+**Today I Learned**
+- The image can be adjusted to the size of the surrounding box with object-fit:cover and height:100%.